Free registration at https://forms.office.com/e/7kRPs8bsVp

 The CPE Wearable Electronics Workshop: from fundamentals to next-generation textiles and fibres will cover the full spectrum of e-textiles research from basic concepts to emerging trends for functional textiles and fibres.
 This includes novel materials and manufacturing processes for the development of electronic fibres and integration into e-textiles, as well as emerging research trends and the development of advanced electronic textiles for applications as self-powered systems, sensing technologies, and bioengineering.

-The full programme with talk titles and abstracts will be uploaded here in the coming weeks.
+Please find the full programme with talk titles and abstracts that will be uploaded here below.

 09.30 Refreshments